lvgl/lv_port_texas_sk-am62p-lp/README.md

 - LV_USE_SDL
 - LV_USE_DRM

 Default is for fbdev backend.
 Only set 1 of these options to "ON" and ensure it's coherent with `lv_conf.h`.
+This can also be changed from the script `scripts/build_app.sh`.